 More than six decades after the Holocaust, the horrors of Bosnia, Rwanda, and Darfur are sobering reminders that preventing future genocides and mass atrocities remains an enormous challenge.
-Yet genocide is not the inevitable result of ancient hatreds or irrational leaders, and, learning more from past genocides about the risk factors, warning signs and triggering events that have led to it in the past, we are also learning that they can be averted and that genocide can be prevented.
+Yet genocide is not the inevitable result of ancient hatreds or irrational leaders.
+As we learn more about the risk factors, warning signs, and triggering events that have led to it in the past, we are also learning ways to prevent it in the future.

 Our Work on Genocide Prevention